 LPL Financial Welcomes Advisor Jonathan Blakelock

-/EIN News/ -- CHARLOTTE, N.C., Jan.
-30, 2023 (GLOBE NEWSWIRE) -- LPL Financial LLC (Nasdaq:LPLA) announced today that financial advisor Jonathan Blakelock CFP®, has joined LPL Financial’s broker-dealer, RIA and custodial platforms.
+CHARLOTTE, N.C., Jan.
+30, 2023 (GLOBE NEWSWIRE) -- LPL Financial LLC LPLA announced today that financial advisor Jonathan Blakelock CFP®, has joined LPL Financial's broker-dealer, RIA and custodial platforms.
 He reported having served approximately $180 million in advisory and brokerage assets*, and joins LPL from Ameriprise.

 Based in Kingwood, Texas, a suburb of Houston, Blakelock is an Army veteran with an analytical background stemming from graduate school work at the University of Houston's Cougar Investment Fund.
 Blakelock started his career as a financial advisor in 2007 and has grown his business organically over the years, now serving more than 400 clients in 17 states.
 He is joined at Blakelock Financial Group by a six member support staff.